-Similar to mobile app marketing, android app marketing can be broken down into three stages–each with its own set of strategies and hacks that can maximize your ROI and keep users engaged, all at the same time.
+Similar to mobile app marketing, Android app marketing can be broken down into three stages–each with its own set of strategies and hacks that can maximize your ROI and keep customers engaged, all at the same time.

-In application lingo, this stage would refer to all the activities and tasks you would engage in before the launch of your app.
+In application lingo, this stage refers to all the activities and tasks you would engage in before the launch of your app.

 Steps to Take During this Stage

-2. Once you’ve gathered the user data, create an in-depth and accurate user persona.
-Make sure to include factors such as user’s demographics, background, challenges and pain-points, mobile preferences, interests, and unique identifiers.
-You should also understand if the audience prefers paying for apps or making in-app purchases?
-Here’s an example of a user persona for a mobile app:
+2. Once you’ve gathered the customer data, create an in-depth and accurate customer persona.
+Make sure to include customer demographics, background, challenges and pain points, mobile preferences, interests, and unique identifiers.
+You should also understand if the audience prefers paying for apps or making in-app purchases.
+Here’s an example of a customer persona for a mobile app:

-3. Identify the top-5 key players that are active in your specific app category and do a comprehensive competitive analysis.
+3. Identify the top 5 active players in your specific app category and do a comprehensive competitive analysis.

 (i) You can include the following factors when doing the analysis:

-(ii) You can use ASO tools available such as App Annie, SensorTower, or App-Mind to understand who your competitors are, what kind of advanced features are they requesting, and which are the best apps in your chosen category.
-For best results, create a competitive matrix to see how your app compares.
+(ii) You can use ASO tools such as App Annie, SensorTower, or App-Mind to understand who your competitors are, what kind of advanced features they are requesting, and which are the best apps in your chosen category.
+Create a competitive matrix to see how your app compares for the best results.

-4. Prior to the app development process, think about whether your app addresses your customer’s key pain point(s) and what will make it stand out against the competitors.
+4. Before the app development process, consider whether your app addresses your customer’s key pain point(s) and what will make it stand out against the competitors.

-5. Figure out a launch date that factors in key elements such as the app’s review process, unpredictable delays/setbacks, contingency plans, and other events that may coincide with your app’s launch.
+5. Figure out a launch date that factors in critical elements such as the app’s review process, unpredictable delays/setbacks, contingency plans, and other events that may coincide with your app’s launch.

 1. Before you launch your product, get a thorough understanding of the following focus areas: